RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/suspension.md

 Due to their complexity, De Dion tubes are uncommon on modern vehicles.

-[An example truck](/download/suspension-demo-de-dion-tube.truck) using a de Dion tube on the rear.
+Example using a de Dion tube on the rear.
 Since a telescoping tube cannot be directly modeled in RoR, a Sarrus Linkage has been used instead.
 It provides exactly the same effect.

 ![dediontube2](/images/softbody-suspension-dedion-tube-wonky.jpg)